Kitchen Origins: Oranges

 In more modern history, during World War Two, soldiers were given vitamins to get a well-rounded, healthy diet.
-These vitamins tasted so bad they often refused to take them.
+These vitamins tasted so bad that they often refused to take them.
 The orange came in and saved the day and helped to provide nutrition through canned orange juice.
 In a way, the orange indirectly helped us win the war, and thanks to its innovative packaging, it helped oranges become popular across the United States!

-From royal palaces and a religious background to political colors and winning the war.
-The orange has made its mark on the world, but we know you want to know what came first, the fruit's color or name.
+From royal palaces to political colors, orange has made its mark on the world.
+But which came first?
+The color or the naming of the fruit?
 You may be happy to learn the fruit was named before the color.
 Before the 1500s, the color orange was thought to have been called Yellow Red.
-It wasn't until later the color became orange.
+It wasn't until later that the color became orange.
 So, there you have it!
 The fruit's name came first, but that's not all Orange offers.
-Continue reading and learn how to use the orange, the correct orange, in your cooking and baking!
+Continue reading and learn which orange to use in your cooking and baking!

 What's so Special About Oranges?

-Traders Guide: Buying and Using Oranges
+Traders’ Guide: Buying and Using Oranges

 Navel Orange